Gangster-style photos from Bulgarian PM’s bedroom ratchet up dirty war with anonymous enemy | BALKAN BLOG

 In a response to the photos, seen by many as an overreaction, Borissov accused his main political rival, President Rumen Radev, of spying on him with a drone.
 The two politicians live in villas near each other, provided to all prime ministers and presidents during their mandates.

-Radev, a former commander of Bulgaria’s air forces who enjoys a high rating as president, admitted that he has a drone and knows how to use it, but denied spying on Borissov.
+Radev, a former commander of Bulgaria’s air forces who enjoys a high rating as President, admitted that he has a drone and knows how to use it, but denied spying on Borissov.

 Although nobody believes Radev has been spying on Borissov, the prime minister’s accusation gave rise to lots of jokes about bad neighbours.
 And another person, who was the prime minister’s closest ally for years, is seen as a more likely bad neighbour.

-Tsvetan Tsvetanov, Borissov’s former right hand man, left the ruling Gerb party earlier in June, saying the party has no vision or morals anymore.
+Tsvetan Tsvetanov, Borissov’s former right-hand man, left the ruling Gerb Party earlier in June, saying the party has no vision or morals anymore.
 Moreover, he suggested he might set up his own political project.
 For the last few days local media have been reporting that Gerb members in various towns are leaving the party.

 It is still unclear whether Tsvetanov will really set up his own political party, but if he does, it is very likely that he would bring in former Gerb members he recruited in the past.